Keruspe/blog/posts/2016-05-17-enabling-totp-2fa-on-the-laptop.md

 computer *needs* to be secure.
 My hard drive is obviously fully encrypted, but shit always can happen with shoulder surfing, or surveillance cameras, for example.
 A well organised malicious person could maybe get my password while I type it, so the password is not enough.
-Type to be paranoid and put an extra security measure.
+Time to be paranoid and put an extra security measure.

 ## How do I enable 2FA on my laptop?